-Wildwood Ecoforest Field Trips
+Wildwood Field Trips

 At Wildwood Ecoforest our outdoor, place based programs blend Indigenous knowledge with Western science and support the BC curriculum.
 Programs are specifically adapted to suit the age and learning outcomes of each grade from K-12.

-Length: 3.5 hours.
+Length: 3.5 - 4.5 hours, depending on program.
 Start times are flexible.

-Bursaries: Available through Wildwood upon request
+Bursaries: Available through Wildwood upon request.
+You can learn more here.

 Accessibility: We are working to make our field trips accessible to everyone.
 Let us know when you register if your class has any accessibility needs.
 A TrailRider is available upon request.